nugrezo/threadify-client/README.md

 **Responsive Design Improvements:**

-- Stay tuned for CSS enhancements aimed at refining the responsive design of the Forum-System.
+- Stay tuned for CSS enhancements aimed at refining the responsive design of the Threadify.
 The upcoming improvements will ensure a consistent and user-friendly experience across various devices.

 **User Profile Customization:**

 - Users will soon be able to enhance the visual appeal of their profiles by customizing the appearance through CSS.
 Showcase your personality and preferences within the community with unique profile styles.

-As we continually work on enhancing the CSS features of the Forum-System, we are committed to providing users with a visually appealing and customizable platform.
+As we continually work on enhancing the CSS features of the Threadify, we are committed to providing users with a visually appealing and customizable platform.
 Keep an eye out for updates as we strive to create an even more engaging and aesthetically pleasing forum experience.

 ## 8 - Screenshots or GIFs